reflectoring/reflectoring.github.io/content/blog/2022/2022-01-25-annotation-processing.md

 ---
-title: "An Introduction to Annotations and Annotation Processing"
+title: "An Introduction to Annotations and Annotation Processing in Java"
 categories: ["Java"]
 date: 2022-01-27 00:00:00 +1100
 modified: 2022-01-27 00:00:00 +1100
-authors: [syedaf]
+authors: ["syedaf"]
 description: "An Introduction to Annotations and Annotation Processing"
-image:
+image: images/stock/0116-post-its-1200x628-branded.jpg
 url: java-annotation-processing
 ---

-An annotation is a construct associated with Java source code elements such as classes, methods, and variables that provides information to the program at compile-time or at run-time based on which the program can take further action.
-An annotation processor processes these annotations at compile time to provide functionality such as code generation, error checking, etc.
+An **annotation** is a construct associated with Java source code elements such as classes, methods, and variables.
+Annotations provide information to a program at compile time or at runtime based on which the program can take further action.
+An **annotation processor** processes these annotations at compile time or runtime to provide functionality such as code generation, error checking, etc.

 The `java.lang` package provides some core annotations and also gives us the capability to create our custom annotations that can be processed with annotation processors.